stivale/stivale/STIVALE2.md

 If the kernel loads itself in the lower half, the bootloader will not perform the higher half relocation.

-Pointers that can be virtual addresses instead of physical addresses for 64-bit higher half stivale2 kernels are gonna be marked with a *.

 ## Kernel entry machine state

 ### x86_64